 This tax advantage allows the issuer to pay a lower yield, saving it some money, even though the dividend payments are treated as a distribution of earnings for tax purposes, and is, therefore, not deductible for the issuer.

 There is some preferred stock, issued before October 1, 1942, where the DRD is only 42%.
-These issues are referred to as old money, but almost all preferred stock today is new money, where the DRD is 30%.
+These issues are called old money, but almost all preferred stock today is new money, where the DRD is 30%.
 Partial money referred to a small set of issues that consisted of both old and new money.

 Preferred stock is preferred because preferred shareholders have first claims to any dividends and to par value or some other stated value specified by the preferred stock contract, if liquidation occurs, over the common stockholder.
 However, creditors still get paid before preferred shareholders.
 The dividend for the common stock may fluctuate from year to year, or even from quarter to quarter, but the preferred dividend, or at least the dividend rate, is fixed by contract.
 Preferred stockholders get their dividend before any dividends are paid on common stock.
 However, dividends are not guaranteed even to preferred stockholders.